Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

    - Number passengers: "2"
 4. Sales employee clicks the "Search" button.
    - Checks if Deaparture & Arrival exists.
-   - Chek if Travel date is not in the past.
+   - Checks if Travel date is not in the past.
-   - Chek if Number passengers is a integer.
+   - Checks if Number passengers is not an negative number.
 5. The system retrieves available flights based on the provided criteria.
 6. The system displays a list of available flights, including details such as:
    - Airline name